emeryberger/Hoard/README.md

 To build Hoard on non-Windows platforms, change into the `src/` directory and run `make` followed by the appropriate target.
-If you type `make`, it will present a list of available targets.
+If you type `make help`, it will present a list of available targets.
 These include `linux-gcc-x86`, `solaris-sunw-sparc`, `macos`, `windows`, and more.